 Like the rest of her family, Freyja was a member of the Vanir tribe.
 She was known to be one of the most popular deities in Asgard and also represented love, marriage, and prosperity for the mortals.
 Freyja had the divine gift of prophecy and could predict the future using her staff.
 According to legend, she was the one who taught Odin how to tell the future.

 Whenever Freyja travelled throughout Asgard, she was pulled in a chariot led by two cats.
 She had a unique connection with animals, often taking their forms.
 She roamed the nights as a she-goat and was known to take the shape of a falcon.
-Freyja also often rode a boar with golden bristles named Hildeswin, and she was believed to be able to shed tears of gold.
+Freyja also usually rode a boar named Hildeswin, who had golden bristles, and she was believed to be able to shed tears of gold.

 Njörd

 Njörd was a member of the Vanir tribe.
-During a war between them and their rivals, the Aesir tribe, Njörd was taken as a hostage.
-After he escaped, he returned to the Vanir and met Skadi, a Gaint.
-The two ended up married, allowing Skadi to be accepted by the gods despite being a giant.
+During a war between them and their rivals, the Aesir tribe, Njörd was taken hostage.
+After he escaped, he returned to the Vanir and met Skadi, a Giant.
+The two married, allowing Skadi to be accepted by the gods despite being a giant.

 Aegir

 Aegir is the Norse God of the Ocean and a member of the Aesir tribe.
 He controlled the moods and actions of the seas and was responsible for their implications for mariners, sailors, and fishermen.
-Although he was a god of Asgard, Argir was not related to Odin.
+Although he was Asgard’s god, Argir was unrelated to Odin.
 Instead, he descended from an older race of ancient gods and goddesses.

 Aegir has been depicted in several works of literature.
-There were references to Saxons sacrificing captives to Aegir in their written histories.
-Aegir was married to Ran, The Goddess of Death.
-She symbolised those who died or went missing in the sea.
-Ran would entangle the sailors in her nets and drag them down to their watery graves.
+In their written histories, Saxons reportedly sacrificed captives to Aegir.
+Aegir was married to Ran, the Goddess of Death.
+She symbolised those who died or went missing at sea.
+Ran would entangle the sailors in her nets and drag them to their watery graves.

 Ancient Gods: Egyptian Deities